 Anne Snyder is a writer and convener committed to exploring questions of class and culture, moral beauty and a beatitudinal faith.
 She was named a Senior Fellow of the Trinity Forum in 2018.

+Anne is the Editor-in-Chief of Comment Magazine and the author of The Fabric of Character: A Wise Giver’s Guide to Renewing our Social and Moral Landscape.
+Since 2016 she has directed The Philanthropy Roundtable’s Character Initiative, a program that seeks to help American foundations and business leaders strengthen “the middle ring” of morally formative institutions.
+She is also a Fellow at the Center for Opportunity Urbanism, a Houston-based think tank that explores how cities can drive opportunity for the bulk of their citizens.
 From 2014 to 2017 Anne worked for Laity Lodge and the H.E.
 Butt Family Foundation in Texas, and before that she worked at the Ethics and Public Policy Center, World Affairs Journal and The New York Times.
 She holds a Master’s degree in journalism from Georgetown University and a B.A. in philosophy and international relations from Wheaton College (IL).
-Anne is a Contributing Editor to Comment Magazine, an advisor to Sea Dog Theater and serves as a trustee for the Center for Public Justice as well as the Hyde Park Institute at the University of Chicago.
-She has published in The Atlantic Monthly, The Washington Post, National Journal, City Journal, Philanthropy Magazine, NewGeography, Orange County Register, Houston Business Journal, The Institute for Family Studies, FaithStreet, Comment Magazine, Verily, Humane Pursuits, FareForward and elsewhere, and is currently finishing up a book about the most effective character forming institutions alive today.
+Anne serves as a trustee for the Center for Public Justice as well as the Hyde Park Institute, and an advisor to Sea Dog Theater.
+She has published widely, including The Atlantic Monthly, The Washington Post, City Journal and elsewhere.

-Selected Publications and Talks:
+Selected Publications and Talks